ceejbot/priority-sync/nexus_docs.md

 priority-sync sync-newest /path/to/MO2/profiles
 ```

 This applies the mod order in the _most recently changed_ profile to all the other profiles found in the given directory.
-The current profile is extremely likely to be the profile you've edited most recently.
-This is the profile most likely to have all your current plugins.
-The full command line for this will look like:
+The current profile is extremely likely to be the profile you've edited in MO2 most recently.
+This is the profile that will list all your currently-installed mods.

 For usage in MO2, you'll want the `sync-newest` subcommand with the `--wait` option to show you what the tool did.
 The arguments for the executable will look like: `sync-newest /path/to/MO2/profiles --wait`.